mzienert/nmb/README.md

 The frontend application is hosted in AWS S3.
 The deployment is handled by the AWS Amplify library.

-You will need the AWS SDK installed on your local machine and to configure a profile using IAM credentials in order to deploy to S3.
+You will need the AWS SDK as well as the AWS Amplify library installed on your local machine and to configure a profile using IAM credentials in order to deploy to S3.
 ```
 amplify publish
 ```